profezzorn/ProffieOSDocs/sound/sound-font-config.ini-configuration.md

 # starts to fade in.
 Default 100
 humStart=100

+# From ProffieOS 7.x, you can use ProffieOSHumDelay to specify how many milliseconds
+# from the beginning of "out" to start the hum.
+If both ProffieOSHumDelay and humStart
+# are specified, then ProffieOSHumDelay is the one that will count.
+ProffieOSHumDelay=-1

 # The volume of the hum sound.
 Can be 0-16, where 0 is muted.
 # Default 15
 volHum=15